 1. Declining Enrollment Rates

-Over the years, many schools in Hampshire have faced falling enrollment numbers, a trend that’s not only concerning but also financially unsustainable.
+Over the years, many schools in Hampshire have faced falling enrollment numbers, a Trend That’s not only concerning but also financially unsustainable.
 For instance, Downham Preparatory, once a thriving institution with 400 students, now struggles with fewer than 200.
 Parents are moving towards urban areas, impacting rural schools significantly.
 This decline directly correlates to reduced funding and support from local authorities.

 2. Budgetary Constraints